vuestorefront/vue-storefront/packages/core/docs/integrations/adyen.md

 Read [Adyen's document about the Klarna](https://docs.adyen.com/payment-methods/klarna#supported-countries) to check which Klarna payment methods are available for individual countries.

 :::warning Email Address
-Klarna requires shopper's email address to work correctly.
+Klarna requires the customer's email addresses.
 It will be read from `cart.customerEmail` with fallback to the `cart.customer.email` field.
-Make sure to put it in one of these.
+Make sure the e-mail address is available in one of these properties.
 :::

 :::warning Phone number
-If your users can provide a phone number then make sure it is with **area code**.
-Otherwise, Klarna will throw an error because of an improper phone number format.
+If your users provide a phone number, make sure it includes the **area code**.
+Otherwise, Klarna will throw an error because of the improper phone number format.
 :::

 ## Afterpay configuration
 To enable Afterpay, you have to add a new payment method in Adyen's dashboard.
-Then you should add `afterpaytouch` to the `availablePaymentMethods` array in `nuxt.config.js`:
+Then add `afterpaytouch` to the `availablePaymentMethods` array in `nuxt.config.js`:
 ```js
 // nuxt.config.js